-Prolapses can vary depending on how weak the supports of the uterus have gotten.
-In an incomplete prolapse, the uterus may have slipped enough to be partway in the vagina (birth canal).
+Uterine prolapse can be mild or severe depending on how weak the supporting muscles of your uterus have become.
+In an incomplete prolapse, your uterus may have slipped enough to be partway in your vagina.
 This creates a lump or bulge.
-In a more severe case, the uterus can slip far enough that it is felt outside of the vagina.
+In a more severe case, your uterus can slip far enough that it comes out of your vagina.
 This is called a complete prolapse.

 Who gets uterine prolapse?

-Uterine prolapse is most likely to happen in women who:
+Uterine prolapse is most likely to happen in people who:

 - Have had one or more vaginal deliveries.

-- Have family members who have had prolapse.
+- Have a family history of uterine prolapse.

-Menopause occurs when your ovaries stop producing the hormones that regulate your monthly menstrual cycle (period).
-When you haven’t had a period for 12 straight months, you are considered menopausal.
-One of the hormones that stops during menopause is estrogen.
+Menopause occurs when your ovaries stop producing the hormones that regulate your monthly menstrual period.
+One of these hormones is estrogen.
 This particular hormone helps keep your pelvic muscles strong.
-Without it, you are at a higher risk of developing a prolapse.
+Without it, you’re at a higher risk of developing a prolapse.

 How common is uterine prolapse?

 Uterine prolapse is a fairly common condition.
 Your risk of developing the condition increases with age.
-You are also at a higher risk of uterine prolapses if you have had multiple vaginal deliveries during childbirth throughout your life.
+You’re also at a higher risk of uterine prolapses if you’ve had multiple vaginal deliveries.